Emily of New Moon: Television

 The novels were adapted into a TV series by Cinar (now known as WildBrain), Salter Street Films and CBC Television in 1998.
 The series was filmed in Prince Edward Island, casting local child stars.
 The series currently airs on Vision TV and the Spanish-language TLN in Canada.
 In the U.S., it formerly aired on This TV until 2013.

 As of 2023, the series is also currently available on Roku's Hallmark Movie Channel, and for free on Encore+ online.

 In April 2007, the novels were adapted into a 26-episode anime television series in Japan, titled Kaze no Shōjo Emily (Emily, The Wind Girl).
 The series was produced by NHK and TMS Entertainment.

 Popular culture

-The book is featured in the TV series Russian Doll (Season 1, Episode 5).
+The book is featured in the TV series Russian Doll (Season 1, Episodes 5 & 7).

 On November 5, 2019, the BBC News listed Emily of New Moon on its list of the 100 most influential novels.